reynaldipane/flight-search/README.md

 # Flight Search & Aggregation System

-A high-performance flight search aggregation service built in Go that combines results from multiple Indonesian airline providers into a unified API.
+A flight search aggregation service built in Go that combines results from multiple Indonesian airline providers into a unified API.

 ## Overview